CreggTheEgg/ViSolana-Studio-Code/README.md

 ### For more information

 - Follow me on twitter: https://twitter.com/EggNamedCregg send me suggestions, questions, comments, concerns and platitudes.
-- If you wanna support my solana addiction by sending my SOL/SAMO/COPE or the token of your choice: B1fpTe1tS6fNAy4yKBm8EHag8i3yUbkr38DRBSLkaFG2
+- If you wanna support my solana addiction by sending my SOL or the token of your choice: J6ebHsiGHPZ4vouKVKukgbuK1SiwYgaV2CwfT5N35dF9

 **Enjoy!**